keesj/A10-OLinuXino-LIME-5510-Shield/index.rst

 The initial goal of this project was to create a small device what could be used to install custom "ROM"s on Android devices using the fastboot tools.

+You can find the source code schematics BOM and such on `the project git repository`_.
+The source code for this website is also stored in `git in a branch`_

+.. _git in a branch: https://github.com/keesj/A10-OLinuXino-LIME-5510-Shield/tree/website-source-code
+.. _the project git repository: https://github.com/keesj/A10-OLinuXino-LIME-5510-Shield

 Contents:

 .. toctree::